cdelorme/gn/instructions.md

 - A Google Maps app that loads your current location and displays nearby bars

 The web service could be a public web service, or it could come from your own back-end, it's up to you.
 Think: simple.
 We are going to be evaluating your code quality, use of the language and tools.
 We'll give bonus points to unique or novel app ideas as well.

-Take the next week to work on the project, and let me know if you need any extensions.

-Feel free to contact me if you have questions on the project.
-I'm looking forward to seeing what you come up with!